Taxes

 Register as a tax resident

 The change of tax residence does not occur automatically, even if a person has lived in Portugal for more than six months.
 To do this, you need to contact the tax office.
-The application indicates the NIF and the address of registration in Portugal.
+The application indicates the NIF and the registration address in Portugal.

 Comparison of rates for Portuguese tax residents and non-residents

-Same taxes for residents and non-residents in Portugal:
+The same taxes for residents and non-residents in Portugal are the following:

 • 28% — on capital gains from the sale of shares;